Brown Butter Chocolate Chip Cookies

 Brown Butter

 - Pour the butter into a glass measuring cup (or a thick glass jar).
 Make sure to scrape all the brown bits into the cup, that is where the flavor is!
 There should be exactly 1 cup of brown butter.
-The extra 2 tablespoon will evaporate as the butter cooks.
+The extra 2 TBSP will evaporate as the butter cooks.

 Brown Butter Chocolate Chip Cookies